unstatusthequo/polymaker-plus/AUDIT.md

 # Codebase Audit

 ## Summary
 Follow-up review of the updated codebase focusing on runtime stability and data consistency.
 The issues below were identified and mitigated in this iteration.
+A secondary pass confirmed all previously conflicting files are now in a single, consistent state with no outstanding merge markers.

 ## Findings & Mitigations
 1. **Price changes before a book snapshot leave the order book uninitialized**: `process_price_change` assumed `global_state.all_data[asset]` existed and would crash if a `price_change` arrived first.
 The handler now bails out when no snapshot is present and only mutates the book when the matching `asset_id` is loaded.